 – Have previously planted a tree OR attend our planting workshop

 – Agree to complete four online tree health evaluations over two years

 – Agree to two in-person tree check-ups by our Urban Forestry Coordinator over the course of two years

-– Agree to plant the tree on private property within one week
+– Agree to plant the tree on private property within one week of receiving the tree

 – Agree to maintain and care for your tree

 – Pay $10 non-refundable deposit to reserve your tree

 What you get from the Citizen Tree Project